Californias Bulletin

 Unpaid carers play a crucial role in society by providing care and support to their loved ones who may have disabilities, chronic illnesses, or other care needs.
 In the UK, there are an estimated 6.5 million unpaid carers, and their contributions are invaluable to the individuals they care for and to the overall healthcare system.
 However, many unpaid carers face challenges in accessing the support they need, and understanding their legal rights and protections is essential for ensuring they receive the assistance they deserve.

-In addition to the Care Act, unpaid carers in the UK are also protected by the Carers (Recognition of services) Act 1995, which recognizes the contribution that carers make to society and requires local authorities to make assessments of carers’ needs for support.
+In addition to the Care Act, unpaid carers in the UK are also protected by the Carers (Recognition of services) Act 1995, which recognises the contribution that carers make to society and requires local authorities to make assessments of carers’ needs for support.
 The act also allows carers to request a carer’s assessment, which can help them access the support they need to continue caring for their loved ones.

 Carers are also entitled to have their needs for support taken into account when local authorities assess the needs of the person they care for.
 This means that local authorities must consider the impact of caring on the carer’s life and wellbeing when making decisions about the care and support that the person they care for receives.
 This recognition of carers’ needs is essential for ensuring that carers receive the support they need to continue caring without compromising their own health and wellbeing.